 5. Don’t skimp on countertops

-The countertop for your bathroom vanity is one of the most important things in your new bathroom because it is the surface that is subject to the most wear and tear.
+- The countertop for your bathroom vanity is one of the most important things in your new bathroom because it is the surface that is subject to the most wear and tear.
 Invest in a strong, well made, durable countertop that will stand up to the test of time.
 Durable countertops can also have stunning aesthetic appeal, so choose something that reflects your unique style.
-This is a great source for more.